sheepyrad/cgflow/README.md

 See [Data Preparation](data/README.md) for detailed instructions on preparing datasets and environments.

-## Generation
+## Generating molecular candidates for protein targets

 ### 1. Pocket-specific Optimization

-#### A. GPU-accelerated UniDock
-You can modify the config file to use your own protein target.
+You can modify the config file to use your own protein target PDB file.
+By default, we train CGFlow with QED and docking score as the reward with an oracle budget of 64,000 molecules.

+#### A. GPU-accelerated UniDock (Recommended)
 ```bash
 python scripts/opt/opt_unidock.py --config ./configs/opt/aldh1_unidock.yaml
 ```
+In this setting, we perform Full docking, which performs a full search for the optimal binding pose, with UniDock as the reward.

 #### B. AutoDock Vina (local-opt)
 ```bash
 python scripts/opt/opt_vina.py --config ./configs/opt/aldh1_vina.yaml
 ```
+In this setting, we directly using the final predicted pose from pose prediction model and use "local-opt" setting from AutoDock Vina to compute the reward.

 ### 2. Zero-shot Pocket-conditional Generation